btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ![Wasabi Add Wallet Add Password](./img/Wasabi/WasabiAddWalletAddPassword.png "Wasabi Add Wallet Add Password")

 **IMPORTANT NOTE:** Write down your recovery words in the order you see them on the screen.
-Write them down a piece of paper and store it somewhere secure.
-Take your time and triple check each word.
+Write them down a piece of paper and store them somewhere secure.
+Take your time and triple-check each word.
 Do not store your seed in a digital format (photograph, text document).
-Whoever has the access to your seed and your password can access your funds.
-Make sure you have a proper back up of both the Recovery Words and the Password.
+Whoever has access to your seed and your password can access your funds.
+Make sure you have a proper backup of the Recovery Words and the Password.

 Select a Coinjoin Strategy.
 Wasabi automatically coinjoins all your funds.
-In case you really don't want to coinjoin your funds, you can disable coinjoin later on by disabling `Automatically start coinjoin` in the Coinjoin Settings.
+If you don't want to coinjoin your funds, you can disable coinjoin later by disabling `Automatically start coinjoin` in the Coinjoin Settings.
 For more info about coinjoins and the related settings, please refer to the [Wasabi Documentation](https://docs.wasabiwallet.io/).

 ![Wasabi Coinjoin Strategy](./img/Wasabi/WasabiCoinjoinStrategy.png "Wasabi Coinjoin Strategy")